jackaltx/solti/README.md

 ├── solti/ensemble/     # Support tools and shared utilities
 └── solti/score/       # Documentation and playbooks
 ```

-This is the logical repository structure on github
+To realize this, I use this logical repository structure on github

 ```
 jackaltx/